The Swetky Agency

 Bio

-D. J. Herda is author of more than 80 conventionally published books, several hundred thousand short stories and columns, and numerous plays, scripts, and articles.
 He is president of the American Society of Authors and Writers, a member of The Author’s Guild, and a former member of numerous literary and media organizations.
-He has been writing fiction and nonfiction for young readers for more than 30 years.
+He has been writing fiction and nonfiction for young readers for more than 30 years and has developed a very strong platform.

 NOTE: All material is copyright protected.
 No portion of this material may be copied or reproduced, either electronically, mechanically, or by any other means, for resale or distribution without the written consent of the author.
 All copy has been dated and registered with the American Society of Authors and Writers.
-Copyright 2008 by The Swetky Agency
+Copyright 2009 by The Swetky Agency